manojrd21/Object-detection-Task/README.md

 - Do not modify or retrain the model; use the pre-trained weights provided.

-- The system is designed to run offline once the environment is setup.
+- The system is designed to run offline once the environment is set up.

-- Test with multiple video formats and webcam where applicable.
+- Test with multiple video formats.

 - If you encounter issues, check your environment activation and dependency versions.